Fully Lattice-Linear Algorithms: Introducing Fully Lattice-Linear Algorithms: Overcoming Limitations of and

-This ensures that asynchronous execution can be permitted in the entire state space, i.e., it allows the system to initialize in any state.
-Additionally, the initial state locks into one of the lattices thereby ensuring deterministic output.
-It would also permit multiple optimal states.
-There will be no need to deal with interference between actions.
+Incorporating the property of self-stabilization ensures that the system can be allowed to initialize in any state, and asynchrony can be permitted.
+The initial state locks into one of the lattices, and due to the induction of $\prec$-lattices, such algorithms ensure a deterministic output (all local states visited by individual nodes form a total order, so an \imped node has only one choice of action, and thus, the global state of convergence can be predicted deterministically from the initial state or any intermediate state; the following sections contain examples of such algorithms).
+Such algorithms would also permit multiple optimal states.
+In addition, there will be no need to deal with interference between actions.